bajor/ai-tools-i-use-presentation/slides.md

 Very short, based article:
 https://ordep.dev/posts/writing-code-was-never-the-bottleneck

-***
-LLMs are powerful — but they don’t fix the fundamentals There’s real value in faster prototyping, scaffolding, and automation.
+> LLMs are powerful — but they don’t fix the fundamentals.
+> There’s real value in faster prototyping, scaffolding, and automation.
 But LLMs don’t remove the need for clear thinking, careful review, and thoughtful design.
 If anything, those become even more important as more code gets generated.
-***

 ---

-# maybe we could code until retirement
+# maybe there is hope that we could code for living until retirement

 ---